 The counts below reflect current and cumulative cases of COVID-19 among facility staff and residents reported to the Ohio Department of Health.
-Cumulative case counts began on April 15, 2020.
-These totals do not include patients or staff who have recovered, hospitalized, or passed away prior to the dates listed above.
+Current case counts are defined as residents or staff that had active COVID-19 infection during the prior week (Wednesday through Tuesday).
+Cumulative counts are defined as residents or staff that had active COVID-19 infection at any point from April 15, 2020 onward.
+The cumulative totals do not include patients or staff who have recovered, have been hospitalized, or have passed away prior to April 15, 2020.
 These numbers will be updated each Wednesday as ODH receives information from local health departments.

 As these data are reported to ODH weekly, there may be ongoing adjustments to the cumulative case numbers.
 This can occur when a probable case pending testing is reclassified as not a case following negative test results and subsequently removed from the cumulative count.
 It can also occur if there are corrections for data reported in previous weeks (e.g., data inadvertently entered for cases prior to 4/15/2020).